inviolable111/investalo-news-feed/README.md

 # Investalo News Feed 📰

-Ein hochperformanter News-Aggregator für WordPress, der spezialisiert ist auf die Anforderungen von Tradern und Finanzbegeisterten.
+A high-performance news aggregator for WordPress, specialized for the requirements of traders and finance enthusiasts.

-## ⚙️ Technische Features
+## ⚙️ Technical Features
-- **Cron-Job Integration:** Das Plugin nutzt den WordPress Cron (`hourly`), um Feeds im Hintergrund zu aktualisieren.
-Keine Verzögerung beim Seitenaufruf.
+- **Cron-Job Integration:** The plugin uses WordPress Cron (`hourly`) to update feeds in the background.
+No delay during page loads.
-- **Transients API:** Daten werden stündlich im Cache gespeichert, was API-Requests minimiert und die Performance maximiert.
+- **Transients API:** Data is cached hourly, minimizing API requests and maximizing performance.
-- **Smart Sorting:** Kombiniert mehrere RSS-Quellen (z.B.
-Reuters, FAZ) und sortiert diese automatisch nach Aktualität.
+- **Smart Sorting:** Combines multiple RSS sources (e.g., Reuters, FAZ) and automatically sorts them by recency.
-- **Clean UI:** Minimalistisches Fintech-Design mit dezenten CSS-Gradients und voller Responsivität.
+- **Clean UI:** Minimalist fintech design with subtle CSS gradients and full responsiveness.

 ## 🛠 Installation
-1. Repository klonen oder `.php` Datei herunterladen.
+1. Clone the repository or download the `.php` file.
-2. In den `/wp-content/plugins/` Ordner kopieren.
+2. Copy it into the `/wp-content/plugins/` folder.
-3. Plugin aktivieren und den Shortcode `[investalo_news]` einbinden.
+3. Activate the plugin and use the shortcode `[investalo_news]`.

 ---
-*Entwickelt als Teil der Investalo Akademie Suite für professionelles Trading-Equipment.*
+*Developed as part of the Investalo Academy Suite for professional trading equipment.*